-Poojya Swami Dayananda Saraswati called this establishment Arshavidyalaya, an Alaya (आलय), a place where this teaching is available today for the seeker.
+Poojya Swami Dayananda Saraswati called this establishment Ārshavidyālaya, an ālaya (आलय), a place where this teaching is available today for the seeker.

-Ārshavidyālaya was inaugurated in 2015 by Swami Sakshatkritananda, with the blessings of Poojya Swami Dayananda Saraswati for the traditional teaching of advaita Vedanta, puja and prayers, Sanskrit, Vedic chanting and, exposing children to the wealth they have been born into.
-The Teachers at Arshavidyalaya
+Ārshavidyālaya was inaugurated in 2015 by Swami Sakshatkritananda Saraswati, with the blessings of Poojya Swami Dayananda Saraswati for the traditional teaching of advaita vedanta, pooja and prayers, Sanskrit, vedic chanting and exposing children to the wealth available to us.